CONSTITUTION OF THE ST EDMUND’S PARISH PASTORAL COUNCIL

 In addition to the Chairman and Deputy Chairman, the Council consists of a number of parish officials, two elected Bungay representatives and two elected Harleston representatives.
 Subject to revision by the Council itself, the parish officials are currently: the Treasurer, the Coordinator of the Children’s Liturgy, the Youth Leader (if any), the Communications Officer and the Headteacher of St Edmund’s Primary School (or if not resident in the parish, a representative).
 Officials are appointed indefinitely by the Parish Priest.
 Additional members may be co-opted by the Council up to a maximum of two.

-Representatives hold their positions for two years and resign at the end of the Annual General Meeting in even-numbered years.
+Representatives hold their positions for two years and resign at the end of the Annual General Meeting in even-numbered years (* because of the Covid-19 pandemic in 2020 this is now changed to odd-numbered years).
 Co-opted members and co-opted replacements of representatives resigning mid-term also resign at this meeting.
 Voting is by a secret ballot of bona fide members of the parish personally present at the AGM (or at any of the three Masses held on the weekend of the AGM) on a list of pre-nominated candidates.

 Any parish member may nominate up to two candidates.
 The candidates with the highest and second-highest numbers of votes are declared elected.
 If there is a tie for first place, only the two longest-resident parishioners in the tie are deemed elected.
 If there is a tie for second place, the longer or longest-resident parishioner in the tie is deemed elected, together with the candidate in first place.